 TARGET GROUPS SECTION

-ADVANTAGE JA ambition is to build a common understanding of frailty to be used in all EU Member States (MSs).
-Therefore, ADVANTAGE JA has a number of complementary target groups:
+JAHEE JA ambition is to build a common understanding of frailty to be used in all EU Member States (MSs).
+Therefore, JAHEE JA has a number of complementary target groups:

 • policy makers and stakeholders both from the public and private sectors, involved in planning and developing health and social care policies and strategies for older people at local, regional, national and European level;

 • those in charge of implementing health and social care policies at different levels of the systems, including those involved in the direct provision of care (formal and informal carers), in knowledge dissemination and in workforce education and training;

 • frail older people and their carers, and those at risk of frailty in the EU.

 In order to reach this aim, JAHEE JA places strong emphasis on the:

 Policy and decision makers from both the public and the private sectors who are involved in the planning and development of health and social care policies for older people.
 They can be policy-level national representatives or policy bodies, responsible for health and social care policies at both national and regional level.

 Who are they?
 Ministries of Health, Social welfare, and/or Education; other Public Health and Regulatory bodies; EU representatives (such as the EU Parliament members, etc.).